-Refuse reasons
+- not-understood reasons.

+- failure reasons.

-The following refuse reasons can be used by the OA to refuse to modify a frame when it is read-only or when it creates an inconsistency in the ontology.
+- refuse reasons.
+The following refuse reasons can be used by the OA to refuse to modify a frame when it is readonly or when it creates an inconsistency in the ontology:

 '''

 (READ-ONLY <frame-name>)

 (INCONSISTENT <frame-name>)

 '''